Killing of Daniel Hambrick

 On July 26, 2018, Daniel Edward Hambrick, a 25 year old African-American was shot and killed by officer Andrew Delke of the Nashville, Tennessee police department.

-Hambrick was shot after he pointed a gun at officer Delke.
+Hambrick was shot as he was running away from Delke after allegedly pointing a gun at the officer.
 Delke was searching for a white Chevrolet Impala which he had attempted to pull over earlier that day.
 He saw a white car which he thought was the Impala, so he pulled alongside it.
 It was at this time that Hambrick began to run away while carrying a handgun.
 Delke then pursued Hambrick and gave him commands to drop the weapon.
 Hambrick refused to drop the weapon, Delke then fired four times with three of the shots striking Hembrick.
 He was hit in the back of the head, back, and left torso.
 Hambrick died shortly after the shooting.

 Delke was placed on "routine administrative leave," and the Tennessee Bureau of Investigation (TBI) began investigating the shooting.
 There was no body camera, nor dash camera footage of the shooting.